Horská Kvilda: History

 The first written mention of Horská Kvilda is from 1577.
 The village belonged to the Zdíkov estate and shared its owners.
 From 1846, the estate was owned by the Thun und Hohenstein family.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

-Horská Kvilda is poor in monuments.
-Among the protected cultural monuments are a rural house from the 19th century, which is a valuable example of mountain folk architecture, and an area with sejpy (small hilly formations created during gold panning in the Middle Ages).
+Among the protected cultural monuments in the municipality are a rural house from the 19th century, which is a valuable example of mountain folk architecture, and an area with sejpy (small hilly formations created during gold panning in the Middle Ages).